 Dog skin problems are very common.
 They can be prone to the same unpleasant medical issues that humans are.
 But what does it mean when you’re running your fingers through your dog’s fluffy fur and you come across a lump or bump that wasn’t there a few days ago?

-It can be a variety of things, and while the best advice is to always call your dog’s vet if you have any questions, your first thought might be, “Is this a zit?”.
+Even though it can be a variety of things, most likely it’s their diet.
+And while the best advice is to always call your dog’s vet if you have any questions, the bill you get might not make it worth it to be your best first reponse, especially when your first thought might be, “Is this a dog zit?” and of course afterwards “what can I do about it”?

-Other causes of acne can include trauma, poor hygiene, and even allergic reactions to food or products.
+Other causes of acne bumps on dog skin can include trauma, poor hygiene, and even allergic reactions to food or products.
 Signs of canine acne can vary from dog to dog, but typical acne usually presents the same way it does in humans.
 The dog will get red bumps on their body, particularly around the lips, chin, and neck.
+So if your dog has bumps on chin and around mouth then now you know what it is.

 When you combine open wounds with a dog’s tongue and their constant nose-to-ground explorations, you’re bound to see some sort of infection.

-Like any skin condition, you shouldn’t treat your dog’s acne unless he’s been examined by a veterinarian.
+Like any skin condition, you shouldn’t treat your dog’s pimples unless he’s been examined by a veterinarian.
 There are other diseases out there that look like acne and can be quite dangerous to your dog’s overall health if they aren’t treated properly.
-However, if your vet has confirmed that your poor dog is suffering from acne, they’ll give you some options based on what’s causing it.
+However, if your vet has confirmed that your poor puppy’s pimple is actual sufferings from acne, they’ll give you some options based on what’s causing it.

-If it’s hygiene related, regular bathing can help mitigate the problem or your vet can prescribe a medicated wash.
+If it’s hygiene related, regular bathing with a medicated formula such as SynergyLab’s can help mitigate the problem or your vet can prescribe a medicated wash.
 You should put some chlorhexidine pads in your first aid kit as every owners kit should be custom tailored to their own dog.

 If your doctor has decided that it’s allergy related, you’ll have to narrow down the foods or products that your dog is allergic to.
 Recurring infections will mean your dog might need antibiotics to clear the infection up or steroids to keep the inflammation at bay.